DBCDK/publizon-adapter/README.md

 ### Accessing authenticated data

 Most of the endpoints in the PubHub API requires a authenticated token `Authorization: Bearer {AUTHENTICATED_TOKEN}`.

-Requests with a authenticated token from the adapter ro the PubHub api will in addition to the `clientId` and `licenseKey` credentials, also include a `cardNumber` in the header.
+Requests with a authenticated token from the adapter to the PubHub api will in addition to the `clientId` and `licenseKey` credentials, also include a `cardNumber` in the header.

 CardNumber will contain a users `uniqueId`.

 ## Request parameters

-When using the adapter, the header should be replaced with a DÅP token and PUBLIZON_HOST should be replaced with the adapter host:
+When using the adapter, the header should be replaced with a DÅP token and

+_HOST_ should be replaced with the adapter host:

 `curl -H "Authorization: Bearer {TOKEN}" "{PUBLIZON_HOST}/{PATH}"`